readthedocs/readthedocs.org/docs/user/glossary.rst

    pinning
       *Pinning* software requirements is the most important technique to make a project :term:`reproducible`.
-      To *pin* a requirement means to specify which version that should be used.
+      To *pin* a requirement means to explicitly specify which version should be used.

       When documentation builds,
       software dependencies are installed in their latest versions permitted by the version specification.